kingaa/sbied/prep/preparation.md

 It will install some needed packages if these are not already installed on your system.

 The third command will attempt to install **pomp**, the principal **R** package we’ll be using, and will check whether you can work with it.
-The installed **pomp** version is more recent than that which is on CRAN;
-you must install this more recent version.

 If the final command fails, try the following:
 ```